 So, Charlie Brown, the Great Pumpkin has arrived.
 It is nestled in the garden with my rusted containers of orange zinnias.

 These aluminum house vents should be available for $10.00 to $15.00 I have paid $7.50-$10.00 and even found a couple on the side of the road.
 Flea Markets, Yard Sales, Estate Sales, and Facebook Marketplace are all good sources.
 I found my last 3 on Facebook marketplace.
 Galvanized vents can be found in Antique shops but cost anywhere from $50.00 and up.
 You wouldn’t want to paint those, but they make great yard art.
-Another idea, which I have yet to do, is to call a local roofer and tell them you want to buy any old house vents they may remove when putting on a new roof.
-Most people want to replace the vents too.
 I hope you enjoyed this DIY HOUSE VENT PUMPKIN and hope you are able to find one to create your own pumpkin patch.

 This post contains affiliate links to Amazon Products.
 Any purchase you make will provide me with a small commission.
 Thank you.